lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    There are a few differences with the previous simulation.
+    There are a few differences from the previous simulation.
     First, the *velocity create*
     command attributes an initial velocity to every atom.
     The initial velocity is chosen so that the average initial temperature is equal to 1 (unitless).
-The additional keywords ensure that no linear momentum (*mom yes*) and no angular momentum (*rot yes*) are given to the system, and that the generated velocities are distributed as a Gaussian.
-Another improvement is the *zero yes* keyword in the Langevin thermostat, that ensures that the total random force is equal to zero.
+The additional keywords ensure that no linear momentum (*mom yes*) and no angular momentum (*rot yes*) are given to the system and that the generated velocities are distributed as a Gaussian.
+Another improvement is the *zero yes* keyword in the Langevin thermostat, which ensures that the total random force is equal to zero.

 ..  container:: justify

-    Run *input.md.lammps* using LAMMPS and vizualize the trajectory using VMD:
+    Run *input.md.lammps* using LAMMPS and visualize the trajectory using VMD:

 .. figure:: ../figures/level1/lennard-jones-fluid/mixing-vmd-light.png